Back To Search Results

 Clinical Significance

 PTCA is performed under local anesthesia and serves as an alternative to coronary artery bypass surgery (CABG).
-In comparison to CABG, PTCA is associated with lower morbidity and mortality, shorter convalescence, and lower cost.
-It can significantly improve blood flow through the coronary arteries in about 90% of patients with relief of anginal symptoms and improvement in exercise capacity.
+Compared to CABG, PTCA is associated with lower morbidity and mortality, shorter recovery, and lower cost.
+It can significantly improve blood flow through the coronary arteries in about 90% of patients, with relief of anginal symptoms and improvement in exercise capacity.
 It effectively eliminates arterial narrowing in most cases.
-Different modeling studies presented different conclusions regarding the cost-effectiveness of PTCA and CABG in patients with myocardial ischemia that do not respond to medical therapy.[5][6][7]
+Different modeling studies presented different conclusions regarding the cost-effectiveness of PTCA and CABG in patients with myocardial ischemia who do not respond to medical therapy.[5][6][7]

 Enhancing Healthcare Team Outcomes

-PTCA is not an easy procedure, and despite the advances in technology, it has risks and complications.
+PTCA is not an easy procedure; despite technological advances, it has risks and complications.
 All patients need to be educated about the procedure and its potential complications.
 Maintaining a healthy diet, exercising, and reducing stress are important post-procedural measures to reduce the risk of recurrences and complications.
 The heart team illustrates an excellent example of patient-centered care.
 Experts from different fields of medicine come together to provide the best solution for each patient.[8]

 Media